 You love your usual walking/jogging./running route.
 It’s convenient to your home/office, offers some rather nice scenery and is easy to navigate because you practically know it like the back of your hand.
 However, in the summer except for 6am and 11pm it’s a suntrap that makes you feel like you are moving through a broiler.

 Rather than trying to deal with it, which can be annoying and even dangerous, it really is time to change routes for a while.
 Something as simple as Google Maps and a good weather app can help you determine a cooler path and it’ll add some variety to your life, anyway.

 The strangest of our summer fitness tips perhaps, but still an important one.
 Wherever possible try to walk, run, bike, rollerblade (or whatever takes your fancy) on dirt or gravel paths.
 Why? because asphalt and concrete not only really heat up in the summer but they throw off a lot of heat as well, making you feel hotter and stickier faster.
 And if you live near water, even if it’s just the swimming pool in your yard nix dry land altogether and enjoy a cooling swim instead.
 Still great exercise, still tons of calories burned but much, much cooler.

 Indulge in a Minty Pick You Up

 Essential oils can be used for all kinds of things and that includes beating the heat during workouts.
-Research in the US found that by simply dabbing a few drops of peppermint oil on your temples and the back of your neck before you workout or exercise in the summer really can make a difference.
-The researchers found that athletes who did this ran faster, demonstrated greater grip strength and even managed more push ups and pull ups than peers with similar physical abilities who did not.
+Research has found that by simply dabbing a few drops of peppermint oil on your temples and the back of your neck before you workout or exercise in the summer really can make a difference.
+The researchers found that athletes who did this ran faster, demonstrated greater grip strength and even managed more push-ups and pull ups than peers with similar physical abilities who did not.